 About

-I’m married to Ann an artist and we have two children, three cats & a dog
+I’m married to Ann, an artist and designer and we have two children.

 I’ ve sometimes been asked for a meditation, a prayer or longer element of a service that I’ve given, so instead of emailing them individually I ‘ve decided to blog bits and pieces here.
 If they are of use either privately or in a group or congregational setting I’d be delighted.
 I’m also going to put some sermons or addresses here too – I hope they may be of interest.